udem-dlteam/mimosa/README.md

 gunzip ubuntu-6.06-i386.img.gz
 ```

-The following script will run the `.img` so you can compile and run the machine:
+The following script will run the `.img` so you can compile and run the OS:
 ```
 #!/bin/sh